 Return on Investment Considerations

 Proper humidity control delivers measurable improvements in hatchery performance metrics.
-Facilities typically observe increased hatch rates, improved chick quality scores, and reduced mortality during the critical first week.
+Facilities that upgrade from manual humidity management to automated systems typically observe increased hatch rates, improved chick quality scores, and reduced mortality during the critical first week.

 Performance Improvements